gracenho829/Interactive-Lab-Hub/Lab 5/README.md

-**2. Set up a running averaging** Can you set up a running average over one of the variables that are being calculated.[moving average](https://en.wikipedia.org/wiki/Moving_average)

 ### (Optional Reading) Introducing Additional Concepts
 The following sections ([MediaPipe](#mediapipe) and [Teachable Machines](#teachable-machines)) are included for your own optional learning. **The associated scripts will not work on Fall 2022's Pi Image, so you can move onto part B.** However, you are welcome to try it on your personal computer.
 If this functionality is desirable for your lab or final project, we can help you get a different image running the last OS and version of python to make the following code work.